-The future of Waitomo District Landfill

-During the development of our LTP 2024-2034, Council considered the future of the Waitomo District Landfill (WDL).

-At that time the best option was to continue with disposing waste at our landfill at Te Kūiti and develop the next part to make space for more waste.

-We have reviewed this matter further and now present two options for your input:

-Option 1 - Expansion of and continued disposal, at Waitomo District Landfill

-What has changed in recent times?
+The future of Waitomo District Landfill During the development of our LTP 2024-2034, Council considered the future of the Waitomo District Landfill (WDL).
+At that time the best option was to continue with disposing waste at our landfill at Te Kuiti and develop the next part to make space for more waste.
+We have reviewed this matter further and now present two options for your input: - Option 1 Expansion of, and continued disposal at Waitomo District Landfill - Option 2 Waste disposal outside the district (Preferred Option) What has changed in recent times?

 Waste volumes into our landfill have dropped over the past few years.
 Domestic waste is also reducing but more importantly, more than 60% of the current waste comes from commercial companies or from out of district.
 Reduced waste volumes are great for the environment, but these volumes help cover the operational costs of the landfill.
 Any costs not recovered by gate fees are recovered from rates.
 The costs don't really change based on volume, so any reduction actually means ratepayers need to pay more to keep the landfill open.

-This means if we lose our commercial waste stream ratepayers would need to contribute approximately \$106 extra annually if we develop the next part of the landfill.

-Our landfill is expected to reach its resource consent tonnage limit by June 2026.

-We now need to decide to either expand our current landfill now (there is a new resource con-
+For example if we lose our commercial waste stream ratepayers would need to contribute \$xxx annually if we develop the next part on the landfill Our landfill is expected to reach its resource consent tonnage limit by June 2026.
+This means we need to decide to either expand our current landfill now (there is a new resource consent in place) or close the landfill after it is